NeuralStorm/Behavioral-Control-Programs/Primate_Joystick_Pull/readme.md

 ### `Maximum Time After Sound`

 The max amount of time after the go cue that will be waited before the pull is considered a failure

 ---
-### `Number of Events`

-If set to 0 the homezone exit task will be run, otherwise the joystick pull task will be run

----
 ### `Task Data Save Dir`